 Why does indoor swim training on a Vasa SwimErg make sense for time-crunched swimmers & triathletes versus only swimming at the pool or open water?

 Coach Lesley Paterson:

-“Getting to a pool is incredibly time-consuming and often the scheduled lap swimming times don’t fit well with peoples’ structure.
+“Getting to a pool is incredibly time-consuming, and often the scheduled lap swimming times don’t fit well with peoples’ structure.
 When a Vasa SwimErg is right there, it cuts back on so much time.
-The reason Vasa is so effective is that you get real-time feedback on your stroke.
-When swimming in the water this is always delayed.
+Vasa is so effective because you get real-time feedback on your stroke.
+When swimming in the water, this is always delayed.
 You can lay out a mirror below (the SwimErg) and one to the side so you can see instantly where your stroke is lacking.
 Furthermore, it develops strength and muscular firing patterns that are hard to do in the fluid mass of a pool.
-You can also do very specific sets on the Vasa with different resistances and track your wattage values, meters covered, and a discrepancy between right and left arms.”
+You can also do specific sets on the Vasa with different resistances and track your wattage values, meters covered, and a discrepancy between right and left arms.”